davidrtorres/8-Week-SQL-Challenge/Marketing_Data_Analytics_Study/Data_Analysis.md

 -----
 ### What is percentile value of rentals for customer 1 when compared to other customers?
+Above is a table for the average number for each category for all customers.
+The average number of rental for Comedy was 1.90.
 ```
 DROP TABLE IF EXISTS category_rental_counts;
 CREATE TEMP TABLE category_rental_counts AS